 1 Jesus spoke these words, lifted up His eyes to heaven, and said: “Father, the hour has come.
 Glorify Your Son, that Your Son also may glorify You,

-Jesus and the apostles have now probably left the upper room and are traveling to the Mount of Olives.
-Having finished the discourse, Jesus now offers a prayer of intercession:
+Jesus and the apostles had by this time probably left the upper room and begun traveling to the Mount of Olives.
+Having finished the discourse, Jesus now offered a prayer of intercession:

 This is the longest prayer by Jesus in the Bible.
-He prays two things for Himself:
+He prayed two things for Himself:

 1 Jesus spoke these words,

-“These words” refers to John 16:33 where Jesus finished His discourse in the upper room with an affirmation of victory, which was a declaration of victory for paying for sins by His death on the cross.
+“These words” refers to John 16:33, where Jesus finished His discourse in the upper room with an affirmation of victory—which was a declaration of success for paying for sins by His death on the cross.